VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MACRO_QUICK_START.md

 ## What Is This?

-The VATSAL Macro Recording System lets you **record your mouse and keyboard actions** and **replay them automatically**.
+The BOI Macro Recording System lets you **record your mouse and keyboard actions** and **replay them automatically**.
 Perfect for automating repetitive tasks!

 ---